gt0105/vue2-datepicker/README.md

     ></vue-datetimepicker>

 # Options
-- Has-date-input: Whether the calendar input box is exposed
+- has-date-input: Whether the calendar input box is exposed
-- Has-time-input: time input box exposed or not true if 00:00:00
+- has-time-input: time input box exposed or not true if 00:00:00
-- Date-format: Date input box Exposure format Default is "yyyy MM dd day"
+- date-format: Date input box Exposure format Default is "yyyy.MM.dd day"
+- month-format: For monthly calendars, date input box Exposure format Default is "yyyy.MM"
-- Time-format: Time input box Exposure format Default is "HH: mm: ss"
+- time-format: Time input box Exposure format Default is "HH:mm:ss"
+- disable-from : Set selection limits for previous dates
+- disable-to : Set selection limits for after dates
-- Minute-interval: interval in minutes of the time selection screen
+- minute-interval: interval in minutes of the time selection screen
-- Date-input-width: date input box width
+- date-input-width: date input box width
-- Time-input-width: time input box width
+- time-input-width: time input box width
-- Height: height
+- height: height
-- OnDayClick: function to be called when calendar is clicked Use when has-date-input is false<br>
+- onDayClick: function to be called when calendar is clicked Use when has-date-input is false<br>
   Input function is function (date, str) format, date is date value, str is yyyyMMdd string

 ### Reference
- \- I made it by referring to datepicker and timepicker as below.
+ \- We made it by referring to datepicker and timepicker as below.
  * datepicker : [vue2-calendar](https://github.com/icai/vue2-calendar)
  * timepicker : [vue-timepicker](https://github.com/phoenixwong/vue-timepicker)

-### Co-Developer : nsw@gmail.com